Blackshadow-1007/Shadow-Trails/README.md

 A collection of Markers and Trails made by Blackshadow_1007.

 > [!NOTE]
-> Some Trails may not work as intended without the Skyscale unlocked.
+> Some trails may not function as intended without the Skyscale unlocked.

 ### Currently contains trails for:
 - Bava Nisos Event Farm